Calculated based on number of publications stored in Pure and citations from Scopus

 1. Perceived privacy and security risks of smart home IoT, and effective interventions that increase protective action.

-2. Causes of perceived (un)fairness and (non-)acceptance of sustainable energy projects, and interventions that can lead to more acceptable and accepted projects.
+2. Causes of perceived unfairness and resistance to sustainable energy projects, and interventions that can lead to more acceptable and accepted projects.

 In line with topic 2, I developed the often-cited Technology Acceptance Framework.